authgear/authgear-server/docs/specs/bot-protection.md

 ### reCAPTCHA v3

-reCAPTCHA v3 is NOT challenge-based Captcha provider.
+reCAPTCHA v3 is NOT challenge-based bot protection provider.

 It does not support mobile platforms out-of-the-box.